-Nina Funnell, author, journalist and advocate against violence against women.
+Nina Funnell, author, Our Watch Walkley award-winning journalist and advocate against violence against women.

 “As a community, we all have an obligation to come together to put a full stop to sexual assault and domestic violence.
 Having spent many years speaking out and reporting on these issues, it is a tremendous privilege to be invited to be an ambassador to the Full Stop Foundation.

 The Full Stop Foundation does vital work in funding research and prevention efforts which stop the violence at its source, while also providing support to those whose lives have been impacted by sexual assault and domestic violence.
 If we are serious about addressing this issue and supporting survivors, then we must stand united in declaring that such violence is absolutely unacceptable.”

 “I am proud to accept a role as an Ambassador for the Full Stop Foundation and, in doing so, hopes to raise awareness about issues such as rape and domestic violence amongst Australia’s sporting communities”.